MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     overwrite=TRUE)
     ~~~~

-Notice that once we supply the *colInfo* argument, we no longer need to specify *stringsAsFactors* because *DayOfWeek* is our only factor variable.
+Notice that once you supply the *colInfo* argument, you no longer need to specify *stringsAsFactors* because *DayOfWeek* is the only factor variable.

-## More data set information
+## Get row counts, column counts, and rows

-Using the small *airXdfData* object representing the airExample.xdf file, we can apply standard R methods to get additional information about the data set, such as the number of rows, columns, and the first several rows of the data set.
+Using the small *airXdfData* object representing the airExample.xdf file, you can apply standard R methods to get additional information about the data set, such as the number of rows, columns, and the first several rows of the data set.

 	nrow(airXdfData)
 	ncol(airXdfData)